The Piarist School (Martin, Kentucky): Athletics

 The School's first Athletic Director was Theresa Kelly, a two-time Three Rivers Conference Cross-Country Coach of the Year while at The Piarist School.

 The School's first league conference championship was winning the 2001 Three Rivers Conference in golf under coach Kenneth Rose.

 The School's fifth athletic director was Greg Friend, and he expanded the School's athletic program to include girls' volleyball.
-Volleyball Coach Darlene Moore began coaching in 2006.
-The high school VolleyKnights won the Three Rivers Conference Championship in 2009, 2010, and 2011, and the middle school VolleyKnights won the Floyd County C-Team Championship in 2011.
 The high school Volleyball team has also had two players named to the All-State Team.

 In 2008, Kevin Tackett became the new athletic director as well as the boys and girls basketball coach.
-The girls' basketball team won the Three Rivers Conference Basketball Championship in 2009.
-During the 2012–13 season, the Lady Knights defeated South Floyd High School for their first district win in school history.
 In 2017, the Piarist Volleyknights were the East Kentucky Mountain Classic Champions.
 In October 2009, Coach Tackett organized his first MidKnight Madness, which is the school's big annual pep rally.

 The School currently offers KHSAA sanctioned cross country and track and field, as well as NASP sanctioned Archery.